meowwAngel/blissful-bot/README.md

 9. Have fun :3

 # Tested on:
-Windows 11 using python version 3.14.3
+Windows 11 25HZ with Bash,Command Prompt,Powershell using python314